nerc-project/nerc-docs/docs/openstack/advanced-openstack-topics/persistent-storage/object-storage.md

 #### Configuring the AWS CLI

-To access this interface you must login through the OpenStack Dashboard and navigate to "Projects > API Access" where you can click on "Download OpenStack RC File" and select "EC2 Credentials".
+To access this interface, you must login through the OpenStack Dashboard and navigate to "Projects > API Access" where you can click on "Download OpenStack RC File" and select "EC2 Credentials".